 About

-Compound Interest is a site that aims to take a closer look at the chemical compounds we come across on a day-to-day basis, explaining them with easy-to-understand graphics.
+Compound Interest takes a closer look at the chemical compounds we come across on a day-to-day basis, explaining them with easy-to-understand graphics.
 The site won the Association of British Science Writers’ Dr Katharine Giles Science blog award in 2018.

 The site is run single-handedly by me, Andy Brunning.
-I’m a chemistry educator based in Cambridge, UK, and create the graphics for the site in my spare time.
+I’m a chemistry advisor based in Cambridge, UK, and create the graphics for the site in my spare time.

 Please note: none of the graphics on this site are intended for a specific chemistry syllabus, and it should not be assumed that they comprehensively cover any portion of required content for specific qualifications.